PM Modi takes first dose of COVID-19 vaccine at AIIMS | Politics

 ''I appeal to all those who are eligible to take the vaccine.
 Together, let us make India COVID-19 free!'' he said.

-The prime minister went to AIIMS without any arrangement of ''route'' on the roads, thus choosing early morning to ensure no inconvenience to people, the sources said.
+The prime minister went to AIIMS without any route restrictions and chose early morning hours to ensure there was no inconvenience to people, the sources said.

+Nurse Niveda later told reporters that the prime minister, after being administered the vaccine shot, remarked ''Laga bhi diya, pata bhi nahin chala (Already done?
+I didn't even feel it).''
+Niveda said she has been working with AIIMS for three years now and is currently posted at the vaccine centre. ''We found out PM sir is coming for vaccination this morning.
+When I came here only then I got to know that sir is coming.
+It was really nice to meet sir,'' she said.

+He has been administered the first dose of Bharat Biotech's COVAXIN and will need his second dose in 28 days, the nurse said.

 The government had announced on Wednesday that everyone above 60 years of age and those over 45 years with comorbidities will be able to get COVID-19 vaccine from March 1 for free at government facilities and for a charge at many private hospitals.